 That’s when I made the move to focusing on Facebook ads.
 Not only Facebook ads, but “advanced” Facebook ads.
 Why?
 Because those most advanced in Facebook ads would be those most likely to have high advertising budgets.
 And if they had high advertising budgets, every advantage was extremely valuable.

 I became that advantage.
-And since this was now my target audience, it was easy to make a difference for someone that would result in hundreds or thousands of dollars of value for them.
+And since this was now my target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, it was easy to make a difference for someone that would result in hundreds or thousands of dollars of value for them.

 So think about this.
 If money is very low among your priorities, it’s not as big of a deal.
 But otherwise, make sure that you can make a difference for the people who can afford to buy something from you.

 While that sounds brutal, this is critical to your business success.
 Otherwise, you will forever overdeliver, overwork yourself, and undervalue your services.

 With that in mind, start weeding out topics that aren’t a fit.
 For me, I love baseball.
 I love to coach baseball.
 If I were to create a business around that topic, I’d need to focus on people who invest money in that area.

 So that would probably be parents of travel ball kids — where a single season often costs multiple thousands of dollars.
 And while that’s interesting, it’s nowhere near the market of advanced Facebook advertising — people who can easily spend that much or more per month.

 In my case, I wouldn’t consider Facebook ads a passion.
 It’s something I’m good at and knowledgeable about.
 So keep in mind that your business and your passion will not always line up, and that’s okay.